sytruong1812/Embedded-in-Automotive/README.md

 # Embedded-in-Automotive
-### This contains the code I learned about the C/C++ programming language, along with some theoretical material
+Here are the code snippets I have learned about the C/C++ programming language and exercises, along with some theoretical material